-To burn files to disc go to Tools menu and choose Burn a Data Disc option or use F8 hotkey.
+To burn files to disc, enter Burn a Data Disc to the field in the main window, or click the Burn tile and pick Data Disc.
 Here You will need to perform several easy steps:

 - Add files you want to burn.
 Using Add Files, button you can choose needed files on the hard disk.
 Import From Image button allows adding the files and folders from other images.
 With Create Folder button, it is easy to order recently added files.
 Also you can create a boot image, if there are one or several bootable files among those ones that you added.
 Bootable files are displayed in blue color.
 To make certain file a bootable one, go to its contextual menu and choose Boot Image option.
 In this case, you will be able to adjust its options on the next step.

 - If you have a ready Template, you can choose and Use custom profile.

 Insert the disc into physical device and check the available space on it.

 If you have inserted a non-empty rewritable disc, you can erase it before burning having chosen the relevant option.

 Choose File system of the future disc.
 Note that you can't burn files more than 2GB if you choose UDF file system.

 - Choose writing Speed according to inserted disc.
 The duration of burning process depends on this option.

 - Check Delete files after successful burn option if you don't want to store burned files on the hard drive.